Operational Issues

 A. Activity in Word will sometimes cause DropDown Lists to hide themselves among the other 'hidden' toolbars.

-Re-display the DropDown Lists by right-clicking in the 'grey-area' of the toolbar section of the screen.
+Re-display the DropDown Lists by right-clicking in the 'gray-area' of the toolbar section of the screen.
 A long list of the available toolbars will appear.
 Click "Term Lists" and (if it exists) "Term Lists2" to restore them.

 Q. My DropDown Lists show only 'prefix/suffix' style Name of my documents How can I get them to display the more descriptive Subjects?